adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 If you use semantic class names, then you can style them differently based on media queries making it easier to maintain.

 ## Why?
-Because you get a performance bump!

-This is a *very* small benefit but when you have one class name per element, you end up with smaller HTML.
-With visual classes you end up with multiple class names per element and that can add up.

-## Why?
 Because semantic class names are easier to find!

 If an element has classes based on how it looks such as `.red`, `clearfix` and `.pull-left`, then these classes will be scattered all over the codebase&mdash;so if you’re trying to hunt for a particular piece of HTML, the class name is not going to help you.